-Screen Saver is designed to relieve your monitor as well as your eyes and cars.
+Screen Saver is designed to refeve your monitor as well as your eyes and ears.
 Updating previous graphics screen ideas.
 I've linked sounds to match the x and y coordinates of a series of lines that move in a "three-dimensional" space.
-The lines begin at the top of the screen and flutter, this tand bounce around the monitor across a black background.
+The lines begin at the top of the screen and flutter, twist and bounce around the monitor across a black background.
 After every 400 or so lines appear, the color used to draw them is changed.

-Screen Saver can be run as a stand-alone program or it, each be incorporated.
+Screen Saver cambe rum as a stand-alone

-Screen Saver can be run as a stand-alone program, or it can be incorporated as a subroutine from 1 NPUT-type statements in your BASIC creations.
+Screen Saver can be run as a stand-alone program, or it can be incorporated as a subroutine from INPUT-type statements in your BASIC creations.
 To see the program in action, first enter it as shown and save it to tape or disk.
 Then run it and enjoy.
 The program uses the high-speed poke (Line 80) for operation.
 If you press BREAK, Line 80 has also set up a "trap" to send the program to Line 300 where normal speed is restored.
 If the program crashes, enter either POKE 65496, 0 or RUN 390 to slow the computer.
 Never try to save or load programs while the CoCo is in the high-speed mode.